-I am a late-comer to the Trails or Kiseki series.
-I started playing in 2014 and thoroughly enjoyed the complex story line and complex character relationships from the First Chapter.
+I am a late-comer to the Trails also known as the Kiseki series.
+I started playing in 2014 and thoroughly enjoyed the complex story line and intricate character relationships from the First Chapter.
 Naturally, I bought a copy of the Second Chapter.
 Once I started, I was completely blown away by how Nihon Falcom effectively ties every event, every dialogue, and every character in their masterpiece.
 I have yet to finish Third Chapter and plan to do so to wrap up this magnificent trilogy.

 It’s your turn.
 What are your top 5 games that made you who you are today?